 by Buffy Owens

 When life is full, it’s also busy.
 And my life is gloriously full these days.
 I’m betting your life can be hectic too.
 So if you’re like me, then you are constantly on the look out for super simple recipes of grab-and-go goodness.
 Well, these nourishing Lemon & Cashew Energy Bites (a.k.a.
 Bliss Balls) fit the bill!
 They’re nutrient and calorie dense to keep you fueled throughout the day.
-Plus these tasty nuggets are filled with fiber, plant-based protein, minerals, antioxidants, and healthy fats, especially those found from coconut!
-So give these energy balls a go the next time you’ve got a hankering for for something sweet or need a simple snack to pack.
+Plus these tasty nuggets are filled with fiber, plant-based protein, minerals, antioxidants, and healthy fats, especially those found from a coconut!
+So give these energy balls a go the next time you’ve got a hankering for something sweet or need a simple snack to pack.

 Lemon & Cashew Energy Bites

 Nourishing Lemon & Cashew Energy Bites (a.k.a.
-Bliss Balls) are perfect little snack for on the go.
+Bliss Balls) are a perfect little snack for on the go.

 - 1 Cup Cashews